 - urinating between four and six times per day, and once (or not at all) during the night

-- have urine that is pale yellow – dark yellow or brown urine may indicate that you are not drinking enough (dehydration)
+- urine that is usually pale yellow – dark yellow or brown urine may indicate that you are not drinking enough (dehydration)

-- produce bowel motions (poo) – between three times a day and three times a week
+- producing bowel motions (poo) between three times a day and three times a week

-- have bowel motions that are soft and easy to pass
+- having bowel motions that are soft and easy to pass

 - accidental leakage of urine or faeces